On the Birational Nature of Lifting: Comparing the minimal resolution and the stacky resolution

 As $\pi$ is an isomorphism over $X^{sm}$, we see that $\pi_*\mathcal{E}xt^n(L_{\X/X},\OO_\X)$ is supported on the singular locus of $X$, which is a disjoint union of points.
 As a result,

-To show $\X$ lifts over $X'$, we can therefore look \'etale locally on $X$.
+Hence, the obstruction to lifting $\X$ over $X'$ is a global section of the sheaf $\mathcal{E}xt^2(L_{\X/X},\OO_\X)$.
+To show $\X$ lifts over $X'$, it therefore suffices to look \'etale locally on $X$.
 By \cite[Proposition 5.2]{cst}, we can assume $\X=[U/G]$ with $U$ affine and $G$ a smooth affine linearly reductive group scheme over $k$.
-By Lemma \ref{l:affine-stack-defs}, $\X$ has a unique lift $\X'$ over $A$.
+Let $\X'$ be a lift of $\X$ over $A$, which exists by Lemma \ref{l:affine-stack-defs}.
 By Proposition \ref{prop:stack-def}, the coarse space $X''$ of $\X'$ is a lift of $X$ to $A$.
-Hence, it suffices to show $X'=X''$.
+Hence, it suffices to show $X'$ is isomorphic to $X''$.